gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Use plenty of assertions

-Assertions are useful to verify pre-conditions, post-conditions and any other conditions that should never happen.
+Assertions are useful to verify pre-conditions, post-conditions, and any other conditions that should never happen.
 Pre-conditions are useful to verify that functions are called with valid arguments.
 They are also useful as documentation of what argument value ranges a function is